protontypes/open-sustainable-technology/README.md

 - [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
 - [RiverREM](https://github.com/OpenTopography/RiverREM) - Make river relative elevation models and REM visualizations from an input digital elevation model.
 - [mosartwmpy](https://github.com/IMMM-SFA/mosartwmpy) - A python translation of MOSART-WM, a model for water routing and reservoir management written in Fortran.
+- [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.

 ### Atmosphere